dakujem/slim-factory/readme.md

     }
 }

-// all the following 4 decorators do exacly the same:
+// The following 4 decorators are equivalent:
 $decorators = [
     new MiddlewareDecorator(),          // a decorator instance
     MiddlewareDecorator::class,         // a class name
-    fn() => new MiddlewareDecorator(),  // a decorator provider function(App $slim): void {         // a decorator callable (no class)
+    fn() => new MiddlewareDecorator(),  // a decorator provider function(App $slim): void {         // a callable decorator
         $slim->addRoutingMiddleware();
         $slim->addBodyParsingMiddleware();
         $slim->addErrorMiddleware();